RachelFurlong-dev/milestone-project3-v1/README.md

 - set up a test function to check the app was working correctly in advance of connecting the app to MongoDB.

 ### Deploy application to Heroku:
-To deploy the application to Heroku I did the following:
+To deploy the application to the cloud platform [Heroku](https://www.heroku.com/) I did the following:
 - created a requirements.txt file where the dependencies required to run the app would be stored.
 - created a Procfile where Heroku could get the information needed to run the app.
-- created a new app called Houseplantr-v1 in [Heroku](https://www.heroku.com/).
+- created a new app called Houseplantr-v1 in Heroku.
 - connected to GitHub within the app using the GitHub connect option.
-- selected settings>Reveal Config Vars, added in the variables from the env.py file – left the MONGO_URI field contents empty for now.
+- selected settings>reveal config vars, added in the variables from the env.py file – left the MONGO_URI field contents empty to be completed later on in the development process.
 - pushed the two new files (requirements.txt and Procfile) to the repository.
-- selected Deploy tab in Heroku, then Enable Automatic Deploys and Deploy Branch.
-This enabled Heroku to receive the code from GitHub and build the app using the required packages.
+- selected Deploy Tab in Heroku, then Enable Automatic Deploys and Deploy Branch.
+This enabled Heroku to receive the code from GitHub and build the app using the required packages to deploy the [live site](https://houseplantr-v1.herokuapp.com/).

 ### Connect Flask to MongoDB:
-To connect Flask to MongoDB I did the following:
+To connect Flask to [MongoDB](https://www.mongodb.com/) I did the following:
-- set up a working connection between your application and your database.
-- installed a third party library called flask-pymongo.
+- set up a working connection between my application and the database and installed a third party library called flask-pymongo.
 - installed 'dnspython' in order to use the Mongo SRV connection string.
 - updated the requirements.txt file to allow Heroku to detect the new requirements for running the app.
 - added the additional imports at the top of app.py to reflect the new installations.("from flask_pymongo import PyMongo").